 1. Reduction in Pedestrian Injuries

-Cities that implemented the daylighting law observed a significant drop in pedestrian injuries.
+Cities in California that implemented the daylighting law observed a significant drop in pedestrian injuries.

 For example,ย Bloomberg reportedย that the city claims a 30% decrease in pedestrian injuries after adopting daylighting measures.